HurleySk/budget/README.md

 1. Enter your current balance and paycheck details
 2. Add recurring expenses (rent, subscriptions, etc.)
+3. Set a baseline spend estimate for discretionary spending
-3. Set a savings goal
+4. Set a savings goal
-4. View projections as charts or tables to see when you'll reach your goal
+5. View projections as charts or tables to see when you'll reach your goal

+### Actual Balance Tracking

+For more accurate projections, record your actual ending balance after each pay period:

+1. Click on a past period in the table view
+2. Enter your actual ending balance
+3. After tracking 8 periods, a calculated baseline becomes available
+4. Toggle "Use calculated baseline" to replace your estimate with real spending data